 - An official high school transcript and official SAT or ACT scores if less than 24 semester hours have been attempted at another college or university

-- Official transcripts from the high school from which you each college or university attended (if applicable)
+- Official transcripts from the high school and\or each college or university attended

-- Proof of eligibility to be considered for the LLL program.
+- Proof of eligibility to be considered an Adult Learner

-Students who begin at Lenoir-Rhyne classified as traditional students and continue uninterrupted may not change their classification to Lifelong Learning.
-LifeLong Learning students are charged tuition at a discounted rate provided they remain registered for less than 13 credit hours.
-If the student enrolls in more than 12 credit hours, standard tuition charges will apply (see tuition rates for applicable charges).
+Students who begin at Lenoir-Rhyne classified as traditional students and continue uninterrupted may not change their classification to Adult Learner.
+Adult Learners are charged tuition at a discounted rate provided they remain registered for 12 or less credit hours.
+If the student enrolls in more than 12 credit hours, standard tuition charges will apply.
+Tuition rates may be found here.

 Already have College Credits?